YuvalAnteby/Gmail-AdvancedSystemProgramming/README.md

 ```

 #### Running the servers
-**Make sure you already cloned the project and built it using docker compose**
+**Make sure you already cloned the project and built it using docker compose** </br>
+In case you want to change any configuration value (port, bloom filter integers etc.) change the relevant dockerfile or docker compose file.

 - To run the web server and bloom filter server
 ```bash
   docker-compose up web_server